morphaxl/linguasnap/README.md

-# LinguaSnap - Instant Translation Chrome Extension
+# charlie - Instant Translation Chrome Extension

-LinguaSnap is a Chrome extension that translates text in-place using OpenAI's GPT-4o-mini model.
+charlie is a Chrome extension that translates text in-place using OpenAI's GPT-4o-mini model.
 Simply press a keyboard shortcut while typing in any text field to instantly translate your text to your chosen language.

 ## Features